umn-msi-lmnp/cephtools/doc/vignette_dd2ceph.md

     sbatch dd2ceph_*.1_copy.slurm
     ```

-5. Monitor your SLURM job.
+5. Monitor your SLURM job and review output files.

     Look for (BEGIN, END, FAIL) emails from the slurm scheduler.
 Follow the progress in the slurm `stderr` and `stdout` files (located within the working directory.